 Displays the version number and creation date of the boot code.

 Software update

-The device lets you update the device software using the fields in this frame.
-As an alternative, the device lets you update the device software by right-clicking in the table if the software image is in the external memory.
+As an alternative, when the image file is located in the external memory, the device lets you update the device software by right-clicking in the table.